Contents[ Hide ]

 Below is a sample curriculum schedule for a student pursuing a 24-month course of study.
 In general, master’s in political communication programs are comprised of 30-60 course credits, which students can complete in 12-24 months of full-time study, or 24-36 months of part-time study.
 Please note that specific course titles and content, as well as course sequencing, may vary across different programs.
 Furthermore, many masters in communication programs allow students a degree of flexibility in terms of the order in which they take their concentration classes.

-2-Year Sample Curriculum Plan in Political Communication
+2-Year Sample Curriculum Plan for a Master’s in Political Communication

 |Core Courses:||Core Courses:||Core Course: